-The School name South Main Street School will:
+South Main Street School will:

-- 1. Involve parents in the planning, review, and improvement of the school's parental involvement policy, in an organized, ongoing, and timely way. - 2.
+- 1. Involve parents in the planning, review, and improvement of the school's parental involvement policy, in an organized, ongoing, and timely way through collaboration with our PTO monthly meetings. - 2.
 Involve parents in the joint development of any school wide program plan, in an organized, ongoing, and timely way. - 3.
 Hold an annual meeting to inform parents of the school's participation in Title I, Part A programs, and to explain the Title I, Part A requirements, and the right of parents to be involved in Title I, Part A programs.
 The school will convene the meeting at a convenient time to parents, and will offer a flexible number of additional parental involvement meetings, such as in the morning or evening, so that as many parents as possible are able to attend.
-The school will invite to this meeting all parents of children participating in Title I, Part A programs (participating students), and will encourage them to attend. - 4.
+The school will invite to this meeting all parents of children participating in Title I, Part A programs (participating students), and will encourage them to attend.
+(Due to the Covid-19 Pandemic parents are not allowed in the building so that we can maintain the safety of the students from any outside person who could possibly transmit the virus).
+These meetings will be conducted virtually. - 4.
 Additional parental involvement meetings, such as in the morning or evening, so that as many parents as possible are able to attend.
-The school will invite to this meeting all parents of children participating in Title I, Part A programs (participating students), and will encourage them to attend. - 5.
+The school will invite to this meeting all parents of children participating in Title I, Part A programs (participating students), and will encourage them to attend.
+Due to the Covid-19 Pandemic parents are not allowed in the building so that we can maintain the safety of the students from any outside person who could possibly transmit the virus).
+These meetings will be conducted virtually. - 5.
 Provide information to parents of participating students in an understandable and uniform format, including alternative formats upon the request of parents with disabilities, and, to the extent practicable, in a language that parents can understand. - 6.
 Provide to parents of participating children information in a timely manner about Title I, Part A programs that includes a description and explanation of the school's curriculum, the forms of academic assessment used to measure children's progress, and the proficiency levels students are expected to meet. - 7.
 On the request of parents, provide opportunities for regular meetings for parents to formulate suggestions, and to participate, as appropriate, in decisions about the education of their children.
 The school will respond to any such suggestions as soon as practicably possible. - 8.
-Provide to each parent an individual student report about the performance of their child on the State assessment in at least math, language arts and reading. - 9.
-Provide each parent timely notice when their child has been assigned or has been taught for four (4) or more consecutive weeks by a teacher who is not highly qualified within the meaning of the term in section 200.56 of the Title I Final Regulations (67 Fed.
+Provide to each parent an individual student report about the performance of their child on the State New Jersey Student Learning Assessment (NJSLA) in at least math, language arts for grades 3rd, 4th & 5th grade and science for 5th grade. - 9.
+Provide each parent timely notice when their child has been assigned or has - 10. been taught for four (4) or more consecutive weeks by a teacher who is not highly qualified within the meaning of the term in section 200.56 of the Title I Final Regulations (67 Fed.
 Reg.
 71710, December 2, 2002).